 - (3) Takes into account the Preferred Stock Conversion and the -for- Stock Split. - (4) Messrs.
 Beard and Spence serve as the Managing Members of Q Power LLC.
 As Managing Members, Messrs.
-Beard and Spence possess all voting and investment power over the shares of common stock held by Q Power.
+Beard and Spence possess all voting and investment power over the shares held by Q Power.
 Such persons may be deemed to beneficially hold the shares held by Q Power.
-The mailing address of Q Power is 2151 Lisbon Road, Kennerdell, PA 16374. - (5) Mr. Trowbridge is a member of Q Power, but does not possess any voting or investment power over the shares of common stock held by Q Power. - (6) Includes options to purchase up to shares of Class A common stock at an exercise price of \$ per share. - (7) Includes options to purchase up to shares of Class A common stock at an exercise price of \$ per share. - (8) Includes options to purchase up to shares of Class A common stock at an exercise price of \$ per share.
-Mr. Larroudé is a member of Q Power, but does not possess any voting or investment power over the shares of common stock held by Q Power. - (9) Includes options to purchase up to shares of Class A common stock at an exercise price of \$ possess any voting or investment power over the shares of common stock held by Q Power.
+The mailing address of Q Power is 2151 Lisbon Road, Kennerdell, PA 16374. - (5) Mr. Trowbridge is a member of Q Power LLC, but does not possess any voting or investment power over the shares of Class A common stock held by Q Power LLC.